CVE-2008-1930: Wordpress 2.5 Cookie Integrity Protection Vulnerability

 Exploitation

-To exploit this vulnerability, you need to be able to create a user named admin1 for example (any users followed by an integer will actually work).
+To exploit this vulnerability, you need to be able to create a user named admin1 for example (any username followed by an integer will actually work).

 This can be done using the registration page: http://vulnerable/wp-login.php?action=register.